ruslanabdraev/frontcamp-main/03-MongoDB/README.md

     ```
     db.restaurants.find({ name: "Glorious Food" })
     ```
-2) Drop index from task 4.1
+2) Drop index from task 1 current topic
 3) Create an index to make this query covered and provide proof (from explain() or Compass UI) that it is indeed covered: db.restaurants.find({ restaurant_id: "41098650" }, { _id: 0, borough: 1 })
 4) Create a partial index on cuisine field which will be used only when filtering on borough equal to “Staten Island”: